Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

-# Azure AI Evaluation SDK for Python
+# Azure AI Evaluation client library for Python

 Use Azure AI Evaluation SDK to assess the performance of your generative AI applications.
 Generative AI application generations are quantitatively measured with mathematical based metrics, AI-assisted quality and safety metrics.
 Metrics are defined as `evaluators`.
 Built-in or custom evaluators can provide comprehensive insights into the application's capabilities and limitations.